Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Experiments

-To quantify diversity in IRTD, we measured the average cosine similarity between the generated textual directions across different refinement steps.
-We used the ‘all-MiniLM-L6-v2’ model of SentenceTransformers \citep{reimers2019sentence} to obtain embeddings for these textual directions and summarized our results as heatmaps.
-Figure~\ref{fig:heatmap-gpt-4o-mini-apps} shows the results for APPS.
-The results for the other datasets are included in Appendix~\ref{subapp:diversity-of-textual-directions}.
-We observed that increasing the number of initial codes leads to greater diversity in textual directions.
-This suggests that increasing the number of initial codes enables IRTD to generate textual directions that are not achievable with fewer initial codes, which is consistent with our theoretical analysis on discriminative power.
+To quantify diversity in IRRI, we measured the average cosine similarity between the generated repair instructions across different refinement steps.
+We used the ‘all-MiniLM-L6-v2’ model of SentenceTransformers \citep{reimers2019sentence} to obtain embeddings for these repair instructions and summarized our results as heatmaps.
+Figure~\ref{fig:heatmap-gpt-4o-mini-apps} shows the results on APPS obtained using gpt-4o-mini as the base model.
+The results for the other datasets and base models are included in Appendix~\ref{subapp:diversity-of-repair-instructions}.
+We observed that increasing the number of initial programs leads to greater diversity in repair instructions.
+This suggests that increasing the number of initial programs enables IRRI to generate repair instructions that are not achievable with fewer initial programs, which is consistent with our theoretical analysis on discriminative power.